As seen on t-shirt at NCAI 72nd Convention and Marketplace in San Diego. Native News Online photo by Levi Rickert.

 Fall back one hour: Officially occurs at 2am

-WASHINGTON — Most of the country will turn back the clock to Standard Time on Sunday, November 1, 2015.
+WASHINGTON — Most of the country will turn back the clock to Standard Time on Sunday, November and 4, 2018.
 Officially the time change occurs at 2:00 local time, which means we gain the hour we lost this past spring.
 For many, the extra hour will allow for an extra hour of sleep.

 Turn your clocks back one hour before you go to bed tonight.